RAYLIGHT FOR MAC 2.08

 Requirements

-Raylight requires Mac OSX 10.4 or 10.5 and Quicktime 7 or later version.
+Raylight requires Mac OSX 10.4 or later versions (Tiger, Leopard, and Snow Leopard). and Quicktime 7 or later version (including Quicktime X).
 Any version of Final Cut Pro 5 or later versions can be used.
 Raylight will run on either PowerPC (G5, G4) or Intel processor.
-Note that presently with 10.5 (Leopard) you cannot write directly to a P2 card but other functions work normally.
+FCP 7 and Intel processor are required to play back AVC-Intra.

 Installation